jakimowb/enmapbox_testmigration2/doc/source/dev_section/programming_tutorials/programming_tutorial2/part1_basics.rst

 1. Hello World
 --------------

-Creating a Qt based GUI application is rather uncomplicated.
+Creating a GUI with Qt is simple.
 If we start from scratch, we first need to create a QApplication_ instance::

     from PyQt5.QtWidgets import QApplication, QWidget